Executive Development

 Three Fixes for a Leaking Pipeline

 Replace knowledge delivery with challenge exposure.
 High-potential leaders do not need another workshop on strategic thinking.
 They need to practice strategic thinking under pressure with consequences.
-The HIPO development path is built around this principle.
+The high potential leadership experience is built around this principle.
+This single substitution — challenge instead of content — is also the HIPO development mistake that drives talent away when organizations get it backward.

 Create shared experience with senior leaders.
 HIPOs want access to senior thinking, not senior presentations.
 When high-potential leaders go through Lead the Endurance alongside executives, the relationships that form are more valuable than any mentoring program.